Convenience, size and ease of cleaning are key considerations when choosing a juicer. We tested popular versions to suit all budgets and requirements.

 How we tested:

 We tested all of the juicers using the same quantities of carrots, apples, fresh root ginger and kale.
 We looked for a smooth green juice which told us the machine could handle leafy greens.
 The juices that came out orange told us that the machine did not process the kale properly.
 The amount of juice produced was also very important and we measured the yield of each batch.

 More product reviews

-This review was last updated in June 2017.
+This review was last updated in July 2017.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at email@example.com.

 Have you tried juicing yet?
 Will you be investing in a juicer?
 We'd like to hear your thoughts...